How to play Low Cost Airline Manager

 Every round represents a month when passengers try to travel between two cities on the map.

-Players operate flights between the airports can offer a price; the lowest price wins the passenger and removes the airplane from the game.
+Players operating flights between the airports can offer a price; the lowest price wins the passenger and removes the airplane from the game.

 The goal of the game is to make the most money.